couchbaselabs/cbcouchstore/gen_storage_design.md

 When a write to a storage file occurs, the entire bloom filter is rewritten at the end of the file.
 It can be stored inside the header.

 With the larger, colder generation files, the bloom filter can be very large.
 Approximately 9 bits per document stored for a bloom filter with 1% false positive rate.
-However, the cost of rewriting the whole header will generally be offset of the bulk writes to the file, since the each update will be due relatively large amount of documents migrating from hotter storage to colder.
-So the space and IO cost per document updated will be still be small.
+However, the cost of rewriting the whole header will generally be offset by the cost of the bulk writes to the file, since the cost each update will be due relatively large amount of documents migrating from hotter storage to colder.
+The colder the file, the larger the bulk update and the larger the bloom fliter, so the amortized cost of rewriting the bloom filter per doc migrated should remain consistent and relatively small at all levels.

 ### False Positive Degradation and Regeneration